carbon-design-system/carbon-preprocess-svelte/README.md

    * to scan for literal `bx--`-prefixed tokens.
 Every token found is kept.
    * Use when class names are built at runtime.
 See the warning below.
    *
+   * A pattern that matches no files raises a bundler warning naming the root
+   * it was resolved from.
+   *
    * @default undefined
    */
   content: ["src/**/*.{svelte,js,ts}"],